Taxation of Trusts and their Beneficiaries

 Trust property distributions are based on the adjusted tax basis of the property rather than its fair market value (FMV) when it is distributed.
 The beneficiary's basis in the property = the carryover basis of the trust, and the beneficiary's holding period for the property includes the holding period for the trust.

 However, the trustee can elect to recognize gains or losses on the distribution of appreciated property if the trust has other losses or gains that can be offset by the election.
-If so, then the contribution to the distribution deduction will be equal to the property's FMV on the distribution date and the beneficiary's tax basis will be equal to the FMV and the beneficiary's holding period will begin on the distribution date.
+If so, then the contribution to the distribution deduction will = the property's FMV on the distribution date and the beneficiary's tax basis will = the FMV and the beneficiary's holding period will start on the distribution date.

 Trust Termination

 When a trust terminates, it must distribute all its income and property to the beneficiaries.
 Therefore, even a simple trust must necessarily be a complex trust in its final year of existence, since it must distribute both income and principal.
-If the trust has operating losses that cause it to have a negative taxable income, then the proportion of the net loss to each beneficiary can be deducted as an itemized deduction on each beneficiary's return.
+If the trust has operating losses resulting in negative taxable income, then the proportion of the net loss to each beneficiary can be deducted as an itemized deduction on each beneficiary's return.
 If the trust also has capital loss carryovers, then these carryovers will be distributed to the beneficiaries in the same proportion as the final distributions from the trust.

 Historical Notes